119 6th Street,

-In 1961 the theater was bought by George and Ernest Stern, whose Associated Theaters chain also included the Fulton Theater, which was several doors away at 101 Sixth Street.
-They renamed the theater the Gateway Theatre.
+In 1961 the theatre was bought by George and Ernest Stern, whose Associated Theaters chain also included the Fulton Theatre, which was several doors away at 101 Sixth Street.
+They renamed the theatre the Gateway Theatre.
 It underwent a remodeling in the Autumn of 1967 and was dark for several weeks.

 On June 11, 1980 the Gateway Theatre closed with “Friday the 13th”.
 The theatre was remodeled into a health club called the City Club.
 They turned the elegant inner lobby into a swimming pool.
 The rest of the auditorium was gutted, and turned into a two floor health club with a basement running track.
 The club was bought in 1999-2000 by the health club chain Bally’s, and it still operates as that today.
-But the front of the club is easily identifiable as a former movie theater.
+But the front of the club is easily identifiable as a former movie theatre.

 Just login to your account and subscribe to this theater.